jeremytammik/tbc/a/1995_lookup.md

 Now the time has come to add a reminder not to save ever bit of information you receive digitally either.

-Apparently, storing 100 GB of data in the cloud results in carbon footprint of about 0.2 tons of CO2 per year.
+Apparently, storing 100 GB of data in the cloud results in a carbon footprint of about 0.2 tons of CO2 per year.

 That is about the same as: